xavierraffin/xavierraffin.github.io/_posts/2016-11-15-Use-Docker-for-ansible-playbook-work-out.md

 ```

 Then check connection

 ```
 ansible all -m ping -u root
 ```

 When done you can start working with your playbook

 ```
 ansible-playbook -u root deploy.yml
 ```

+Now you can impress sysadmins with your always working playbooks ;-)